 - 2. Medical marihuana dispensaries are prohibited in all zoning districts in the City. - 3.
 Collective, cooperative, joint, or shared medical marihuana growing facilities are prohibited in all zoning districts in the City. - 4.
-Medical marihuana provisioning centers and safety compliance centers are prohibited in all zoning districts in the City. - i.
+Medical marihuana provisioning centers are prohibited in all zoning districts in the City. - i.
 Limitation.
-The medical use of marihuana was not permitted prior to adoption of this Ordinance, and accordingly any such use shall not qualify as a nonconforming use.
+The medical use of marihuana was not permitted by zoning ordinance prior to adoption of this Ordinance, and accordingly any such use shall not qualify as a nonconforming use.